freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/managing-packages-with-npm/add-a-license-to-your-package.json.md

 </section>

 ## Instructions

 <section id='instructions'>

-Fill the <code>license</code> field in the package.json file of your project as you find suitable.
+Fill the `license` field in the package.json file of your project as you find suitable.

 </section>

 ## Tests

 <section id='tests'>

 ```yml